milos-cvetkovic-vma/Homo-Novus/README.md

 - Connections to the Bitmex trading platform using custom WebSocket integrations.
 - Detailed error handling and data logging to ensure robust trading operations.
 - SQLite database interactions for storing and managing trading states and orders.
-- A Flask-based web interface to display and manage trading orders dynamically.

 ### `bitmex_websocket_custom.py`